-Laurice Firenze Director of Law Alumni Relations B.A., Mount Holyoke College M.A., University of Wisconsin J.D., Hofstra University Ms. Firenze is the first Director of Law Alumni Relations for Hofstra University.
-She graduated in 1986 from the School of Law, where she was Editor-in-Chief of the Hofstra Labor Law Journal.
-She was a litigation associate at Ruskin, Schlissel, Moscou, Evans & Faltischek, P.C. in Mineola, New York until joining the University administration.
-Ms. Firenze, who holds an undergraduate degree in Theatre Arts, was a Center for Arts Administration Fellow at the University of Wisconsin, Madison.
-Prior to attending law school she worked in development, marketing, public relations, and long range planning for a variety of performing arts organizations, which ranged from off-off Broadway to regional theatre, and included Lincoln Center, the McCarter Theatre Company, and the Williamstown Theatre Festival.
+Eastern District of New York and she was a Litigation Associate with the Manhattan law firm of Schulte Roth & Zabel.
+While attending law school she was Articles Editor of the Hofstra Law Review, student commencement speaker and recipient of the Jonathan Falk Memorial Scholarship.
+She currently serves as a Trustee of the Long Beach City School District Board of Education.
+Temporary Commission on Rental Housing and engaged in the private practice of law.
+She currently serves as the Chair of the Zoning Board of Appeals of the Village of Sea Cliff.
 Nancy E. Modell Assistant Dean for Financial Aid B.S., University of Bridgeport M.S., Queens College In her capacity as the Financial Aid Officer, Dean Modell has developed extensive familiarity with the Law Access Loan Program, the LAWLOAN Program, Stafford Student Loan Program, Supplemental Loan Program, New York State Tuition Assistance Program and many scholarship and grant programs available to law students.
 Dean Modell came to Hofstra Law School after serving as an Elective Teacher for the Oceanside Public School System.
-She obtained prior administrative experience at the Portledge School, and as Placement Counselor and Office Manager for Office Temporaries, Inc. Robert L. Douglas Senior Assistant Dean and Special Professor of Law B.S., Cornell University J.D., Hofstra University LL.M., (Labor Law), New York University Dean Douglas has served as a labor arbitrator and mediator and teaches courses in dispute settlement, labor arbitration, and labor law.
+She obtained prior administrative experience at the Portledge School, and as Placement Counselor and Office Manager for Office Temporaries, Inc. Barbara T. Pace Senior Assistant Dean for Student Affairs B.A., Hofstra University J.D., St. John's University Dean Pace joined Hofstra in December 1992 with more than ten years of law school administration experience, having been Director of Placement, Director of Development and Assistant Dean for Alumni Relations at St. John's University School of Law.
+She taught Legal Writing there for five years.
+Dean Pace also served as the Faculty Coordinator of St. John's College Europa Program in Budapest, Hungary, and as Chair of the Metro Area Alumni/Development Consortium.
+Prior to her experience in law school administration, Dean Pace served on the staff of the New York State Robert L. Douglas Part-time Administrator and Special Professor of Law B.S., Cornell University J.D., Hofstra University LL.M., (Labor Law), New York University Dean Douglas serves as a labor arbitrator and mediator and teaches courses in dispute settlement, employment law, sports law, labor arbitration, and labor law.
 His experience includes serving as a Law Clerk to National Labor Relations Board Member Peter D. Walther; participating in the trade union movement; and representing members of an employer association.
 He was Professor Eric J. Schmertz' Apprentice Arbitrator for three years.
 He is a Member of the American Arbitration Association's National Panel of Labor Arbitrators, the Federal Mediation and Conciliation Service's Roster of Arbitrators, the National Mediation Board Roster of Arbitrators, as well as state government arbitration panels in New Jersey, New York, and Pennsylvania.
 He also served as a Hearing Officer for the New York City Health and Hospitals Corporation and is named as an arbitrator in contracts in the private and public sectors.
 Dean Douglas has taught courses in business law, insurance, and management for the City University of New York as well as courses in business law and labor relations for the International Foundation of Employee Benefit Plans.
 He is a graduate of Hofstra Law School, where he was Managing Editor of the Law Review, and is a Member of the Bars of New York and Washington, D.C.
-He is Secretary of the New York State Bar Association Labor and Employment Law Section.
+He served as Secretary of the New York State Bar Association Labor and Employment Law Section.
 Dean Douglas has published several articles on labor law and labor arbitration.
 He received the Outstanding Faculty Award from the Black American Law Students' Association in 1985.